For more information on Texas charter schools, including their state evaluations, visit TEA's website.

 Although charter school employees are public employees, they are not entitled to all of the same legal protections as employees of Texas public school districts.
 These include contracts, state leave and class-size limits.
 However, charter school employees are protected by state immunity laws and limitations on liability, and they are required to participate in the Teacher Retirement System.
 REMINDER: In Districts of Innovation, depending on the district’s specific plan, teachers may be limited to the same rights and benefits as charter school employees.

-As of the most recent legislative session, the law specifies that open-enrollment charter school employees are considered public employees with regard to the law that prohibits public employees from striking or entering into a collective bargaining agreement.
-This change also would encompass the statute allowing public employees to file a grievance regarding wages, hours and conditions of work.
+Recent changes in law specify that open-enrollment charter school employees are considered public employees with regard to the law that prohibits public employees from striking or entering into a collective bargaining agreement.
+This change also encompasses the statute allowing public employees to file a grievance regarding wages, hours and conditions of work.

-State law does not require charter school teachers and principals to be certified, except in the case of teachers assigned to teach in special education or bilingual programs, in which case the appropriate state certification is required.
-State law also requires open-enrollment charter school teachers and principals to have a baccalaureate degree.
+State law does not require charter school teachers and principals to be certified, except in the case of teachers assigned to teach in special education or bilingual programs, in which case the appropriate state certification is required by federal law.
+State law does require open-enrollment charter school teachers and principals to have a baccalaureate degree.
 Charter schools must perform criminal history checks on prospective employees and volunteers.
-HB 3, passed in 2019, includes a provision subjecting open-enrollment charter schools to the Whistleblower Act and makes them subject to the do-not-hire registry.
+HB 3, passed in 2019, included a provision subjecting open-enrollment charters to the Whistleblower Act and makes them subject to the do-not-hire registry.

 All charter schools are required to administer the state assessments and are part of the state accountability system, though many are part of the alternative accountability system.